 He must do this to gain insight into the simplicity of life.
 The journey transforms him as he learns to understand the nature of truth through the simplicity of life.
 He begins his journey with a guide, also a member of RAM, who goes by the alias Petrus.

-During the journey Petrus shows him meditation exercises and introduces him to some of the more down-to-earth elements of Western mystical thought and philosophy, and teaches him about love and its forms: agape, philia and eros.
+During the journey, Petrus shows him meditation exercises, introduces him to some of the more down-to-earth elements of Western mystical thought and philosophy, and teaches him about love and its forms: agape, philia and eros.

 Manuscript Found in Accra